tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 In BDQ, Tests can be applied to single data records or to multiple records.
 A Test that is applied to a single record is called a "SingleRecord" Test, and a Test that is applied to multiple records is called a "MultiRecord" Test.
 The distinction between these two types of Tests is important because it affects how the Test is implemented and how the results are interpreted.

 We wish to step through the input dataset one record at a time and for each record assess whether or not there is a value in dwc:footprintWKT.
-Thus we are applying this Test to single records, and thus this is a `SingleRecord` Test.
+Thus we are applying this Test to single records, and thus this is a `Single Record` Test.

-We will come back later and define another Test to measure how much of the dataset is compliant for this Test, and that will be a `MultiRecord` Test.
+We will come back later and define another Test to measure how much of the dataset is compliant for this Test, and that will be a `Multi Record` Test.

 * **Resource Type** SingleRecord